 Nutrition Education and Promotion.
-Oelrichs School District aims to teach, encourage, and support healthy eating by students and will provide nutrition education and engage in nutrition promotion that:
+Oelrichs School District aims to teach, encourage, and support healthy eating by students.
+Schools should provide nutrition education and engage in nutrition promotion that:

-- is offered at each grade level as part of a sequential, comprehensive, standards-based program designed to provide students with the knowledge and skills necessary to promote and protect their health.
-Topics will include food variety; reduced sodium and sugar intake; disease prevention, and healthy food preparation. - is part of not only health education classes, but also classroom instruction in subjects such as math, science, language arts, social sciences, and elective subjects; - includes enjoyable, developmentally-appropriate, culturallyrelevant, participatory activities, such as contests, promotions, taste testing, ranch and farm visits, and school gardens; - promotes fruits, vegetables, whole grain products, low-fat and fatfree dairy products, healthy food preparation methods, and health-enhancing nutrition practices; - emphasizes caloric balance between food intake and energy expenditure classroom health education will complement physical education by reinforcing the knowledge and self-management skills needed to maintain a physically-active lifestyle and to reduce time spent on sedentary activities, such as watching television;
+- is offered at each grade level as part of a sequential, comprehensive, standards-based program designed to provide students with the knowledge and skills necessary to promote and protect their health; - is part of not only health education classes, but also classroom instruction in subjects such as math, science, language arts, social sciences, and elective subjects; - includes enjoyable, developmentally-appropriate, culturallyrelevant, participatory activities, such as contests, promotions, taste testing, farm visits, and school gardens; - promotes fruits, vegetables, whole grain products, low-fat and fatfree dairy products, healthy food preparation methods, and healthenhancing nutrition practices; - emphasizes caloric balance between food intake and energy expenditure a physically-active lifestyle and to reduce time spent on sedentary activities, such as watching television;